morristech/SQLiteMigrationManager/README.md

 public ResourceDataSource(String schemaPath, String migrationsPath);
 ```

 At runtime, the ResourceDataSource looks in bundled Java resources for a schema file matching the `schemaPath` and any resources whose path is prefixed with `migrationsPath`.
+See `ResourceDataSourceTests` and the bundled test JAR in '/src/androidTest/libs' for examples.

 The DataSource interface can be implemented by other classes to supply Schema and Migration objects from other sources (e.g. compiled classes or http).